Managing Firmware Upgrades

 - Click the Schedule Upgrades tab in the upper-left.

 - Select the devices or networks to be upgraded by clicking the checkboxes beside the network names.
-Admins can specify upgrades on a per-network or per-device type basis by using the Device type, Current version, and/or Status drop-down selectors.
+Admins can filter by networks and devices by using the Device type, Current version, or Status drop-down selectors.

 - Click the Schedule upgrades button.

-- Select either Perform the upgrade now or Schedule the upgrade for, specifying a specific date and time for the upgrade.
+- Select either Perform the upgrade now or Schedule the upgrade for (specify a date and time for the upgrade).

 - Review the Change Summary and select Schedule change for network.

 Note: When downgrading from a beta firmware to a stable firmware, a feedback request page will be presented.
-Please select any options that reflect the downgrade reason before selecting Schedule change for network.
+You must select any options that reflect the downgrade reason before selecting Schedule change for network.

-Rescheduling or cancelling a firmware upgrade can be performed after a firmware upgrade has been scheduled.
-Follow the steps below to cancel or reschedule a firmware upgrade.
+Canceling a firmware upgrade can be performed after a firmware upgrade has been scheduled.
+Follow the steps below to cancel the firmware upgrade:

 - Navigate to Organization > Monitor > Firmware upgrades.

-- For any given scheduled product upgrade, if you want to Cancel, click the "CANCEL" button on the upgrade box.
+- For any given scheduled product upgrade, select the CANCEL button on the upgrade box.
 Follow the prompts and then cancel the upgrade.

 Rolling Back a Recent Firmware Upgrade